arj03/ssb-new-format/README.md

 I'm a big fan of version fields on protocol which is why I added it.
-Bamboo uses [yamf-hash](https://github.com/AljoschaMeyer/yamf-hash) for some future compatibility without changing the format, but I would rather keep the format simple.
+Bamboo uses [yamf-hash](https://github.com/AljoschaMeyer/yamf-hash) for some future proofability without changing the format, but I would rather keep the format simple and do changes as version numbers.
 The version number is global consensus, so in that regard I'm not sure if it fits the spirit of ssb.

-I think we should just encode the above using cbor in the order the fields are specified.
+I think we should encode the above using cbor in the order the fields are specified.

-While the above is a general format, the rest of the document will focus on ssb related topics.

-Considerations:
+SSB related Considerations:
- - Backwards compatibility:
-   - I think we should use this format for new messages only.
+ - Backwards compatibility: I think we should use this format for new messages only.
 Old stay the same.
 There is the issue of linking the new with the old log.
 One could include a backlink to the last entry using the old format.
 Or start with a specific same-as content message that links these.
 Or one could specify a way to include the old messages in content, with the old hash.
 I'm learning towards the same-as option.
  - Message size restriction?
 Might be good to lift it from 16kb to something like 64kb?
  - Content could be included as current design or could be fetched via